OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Connectivity/Finding-the-Omegas-IP-Address.md

 This will show you all the information about your Omega's `apcli0` device, which handles the WiFi connection of the Omega.

-To narrow down your result to just the IP address we can use `grep`. `grep` allows you to isolate your output based on keywords or patterns.
+To narrow down your result to just the IP address we can use `grep`.
+The `grep` command allows you to isolate your output based on keywords or patterns.
 We are going to isolate the address line so that we have easy access to the IP address of our Omega with the following command:

 ```
 ubus call network.interface.wwan status | grep -w "address" | grep -v "-"